cometbft/cometbft/docs/app-dev/indexing-transactions.md

 Users can use anything as an event value.
 However, if the even attrbute value is a number, the following restrictions apply:
 - Negative numbers will not be properly retrieved when querying the indexer
 - When querying the events using `tx_search` and `block_search`, the value given as part of the condition cannot be a float.
-- Any event value retrieved from the database will be represented as a `BigInt` (from `math/big`) (even if it is a floating point value).
+- Any event value retrieved from the database will be represented as a `BigInt` (from `math/big`)
-Floating point values are not rounded, the decimal part is simply truncated.
-This was the legacy behaviour before introducing the support for BigInts where a float was simply  cast to an `int64`.
-To preserve the same behaviour we are not rounding the float but will introduce this in newer versions.
+- Floating point values are not read from the database even with the introduction of `BigInt`.
+This was intentionally done to keep the same beheaviour as was historically present and not introduce breaking  changes.
+This will be fixed in the 0.38 series.